epccs/MacGyver/Applications/Eeprom/README.md

 ## Todo

-EEPROM is WIP, but reading/writing a byte is working now.
+EEPROM is WIP, but reading/writing a byte seems to be working.
-The referances are going to be held on the manager.
-The application eeprom is for the user.

 ## Overview